ibexa/documentation-developer/docs/content_management/content_model.md

 Aside from the field type, the field definition in a content type provides the following information:

 **Name** – a user-friendly name that describes the field.
 This name is used in the interface, but not internally by the system.
-It can consist of letters, digits, spaces and special characters; the maximum length is 255 characters.
+It can consist of letters, digits, spaces, and special characters (the maximum length is 255 characters).
 If no name is provided, a unique one is automatically generated.

-**Identifier** – an identifier for internal use in configuration files, templates, PHP code, etc. It can only contain lowercase letters, digits and underscores; the maximum length is 50 characters.
+**Identifier** – an identifier for internal use in configuration files, templates, PHP code, etc. It can only contain lowercase letters, digits and underscores (the maximum length is 50 characters).
 This identifier is also used in name patterns for the content type.

 **Description** – a detailed description of the field.

 **Required** – a flag which indicates if the field is required for the system to accept the content item.
 By default, if a field is flagged as Required, a user isn't able to publish a content item without filling in this field.

 !!! note
     You can use the `ContentService::validate()` method to decide whether the required fields or whole content items are checked for completeness at other stages of the editing process.

     The Required flag is in no way related to field validation.
 A field's value is validated whether the field is set as required or not.